ministryofjustice/analytics-platform-ops/README.md

 2. Create a values YAML file for Kops:
-  Most values required by Kops can be obtained from Terraform, but there is currently one exception - the OIDC client ID used for cluster authentication.
-For this, create a `infra/kops/config/${ENV}/values.yml` file containing:
+  Most values required by Kops can be obtained from Terraform, but there is currently one exception - the Auth0 `kubectl-oidc` application's client ID used for cluster authentication.
+For this, create a `infra/kops/config/${ENV}/values.yml` file
+  containing:
   ```
   OIDC:
     ClientID: $YOUR_CLIENT_ID